yuluyan/PrettyRandomColor/README.md

 # PrettyRandomColor
 Generate pretty color in Mathematica.
 Ported from [David Merfield's randomColor (f02eede)](https://github.com/davidmerfield/randomColor).

+Based on PrettyRandomColor, [PrettyColorize](https://github.com/yuluyan/PrettyRandomColor) is a useful tool for customizing the color of your figures in Mathematica.

 # Installation
 1. Open the Mathematica user application folder by `SystemOpen @ FileNameJoin[{$UserBaseDirectory, "Applications"}];`
 2. Create a folder called `/PrettyRandomColor` and place `PrettyRandomColor.wl` and `/Kernel` inside.